James Davidson Gordon: Death

 Gordon returned to the United Kingdom upon retirement and died on 27 June 1889.
+At the time of his death, he was a member of the Travellers Club, and he lived in London.

 Honours

 Gordon was made a Companion of the Order of the Star of India in 1866 and promoted to a Knight Commander of the Order of the Star of India in 1881.